List of Pokémon episodes (seasons 1–9)

 Pokémon, known in Japan as Pocket Monsters (ポケットモンスター, Poketto Monsutā), is a Japanese anime television series produced by animation studio OLM for TV Tokyo.
 It is adapted from the Pokémon video game series published by Nintendo.
-The series follows the young ten-year-old Pokémon Trainer Ash Ketchum (Note: Ash is voiced in English by Veronica Taylor for the first eight seasons and Sarah Natochenny from season 9 onwards.
+The series follows the ten-year-old Pokémon Trainer Ash Ketchum (Note: Ash is voiced in English by Veronica Taylor for the first eight seasons and Sarah Natochenny from season 9 onwards.
 His voice actor in Japanese is Rica Matsumoto.
-His voice actors in Korean are Choi Deok-Hui for the first five seasons and first two movies, An Hyeon-Seo from the 3rd movie to the 5th movie and Lee Seon-ho from season 6 onwards.) and his adventures with his electric-type partner Pikachu (voiced by Ikue Ōtani), and a varying group of friends in his quest to become a Pokémon Master.
+His voice actors in Korean are Choi Deok-Hui for the first five seasons and first two movies, An Hyeon-Seo from the 3rd movie to the 5th movie and Lee Seon-ho from season 6 onwards.) and his adventures with his Electric-type Pokémon partner Pikachu (voiced by Ikue Ōtani), and a varying group of friends in his quest to become a Pokémon Master.

 For the purposes of this list, the division between seasons of Pokémon is based on the season divisions used by VIZ Media for North American home video releases.
 (Note: This differs slightly from the season divisions used for digital releases of the series, by which episodes 52-53 and 58-82 (by the Japanese episode order) are counted as part of the second season, Adventures in the Orange Islands.)
 The English episode numbers are based on their first airing either in syndication, on Kids' WB, Cartoon Network, Disney XD or on Netflix.
 Subsequent episodes of the English version follow the original Japanese order, except where banned episodes are shown.